Article in App of the Week category.

 At the end of an exhaustingly long work week, all you might want is a massage that can work through those knots in your shoulder—but wouldn’t it be incredibly convenient if there was a service that brought the masseuse directly to you?

 Today’s App of the Week provides the perfect solution.
 During his time at Harvard Business School, founder Merlin Kauffman had to figure out a way to fit massages into a packed, inflexible schedule.
-That’s when he thought of a business that essentially brings a massage therapist directly to your doorstep, taking away the stress of inconvenience.
+That’s when he thought of a business that essentially brings a massage therapist directly to your doorstep.

 Soothe is a massage service app that allows you to call a masseuse to your home.
 It partners with more than 11,000 certified massage therapists, giving you a wide selection of professionals who can fit your stress-relieving needs.
 This app depends heavily on client feedback—the next time you decide to use their services, they can pair you up with a massage therapist who is guaranteed to give you the massage you deserve.